 Welcoming diverse Christian faith traditions

 Luther Seminary students come from a variety of Christian faith traditions.
-More than 35 denominations are represented among the 130+ ecumenical students enrolled at Luther Seminary.
-This represents more than 27 percent of the student body.
+More than 35 denominations are represented among the 120+ ecumenical students enrolled at Luther Seminary.
+This represents nearly a third of the student body.
 The seminary recognizes that the presence of and appreciation for individuals from a variety of Christian traditions is one of the strengths of an excellent theological education.

 Faculty members at Luther Seminary are Lutheran, Presbyterian, Methodist, Episcopalian, Catholic and Coptic Orthodox Christians.
 This diversity is a gift not only to the seminary, but to the church as a whole.